-Dr. Reid spent her summer teaching two summer courses: Statistics, and Contemporary Economics.
+Dr. Reid spent Summer 2017 teaching two summer courses: Statistics, and Contemporary Economics.
 She worked on program review and assessment.

-She plans on finishing program review and assessment in the Fall 2017 semester.
+She worked on finishing program review and assessment in the Fall 2017 semester.

 Her plan for Spring 2018 semester is to work on research papers for economic capstone courses.
 Her favorite course to teach is Quantitative Research.